krismolendyke/Zapdown/markdown/about.md

 Then you can visit [http://localhost:5678](http://localhost:5678 "Zapdown! localhost") and read your published Markdown!

+## File names

+In addition to placing your Markdown files in the correct folder and naming them with a `.md` extension you should name them with dashed titles.
+This naming convention dictates the titles of your *pages* and *articles* as they appear in navigation links and browser titles.

+For instance, a file named, `my-great-article.md`, will be translated into a navigation link that looks like this: [My Great Article](#).

 ## Whoa, whoa, whoa!
 What's going on here?

 Hand waving, mostly.  **Zapdown!** is built on a lot of other amazing open source projects.